66. Increase your introvert/extrovert sensitivity with these myths and facts

 Reality: Extroverts can feel socially anxious and awkward too, they just deal with it differently (often by talking), which may make them appear more at ease.

-Introversion and extroversion are not the clear-cut categories they’re made out to be.
+Introversion and extroversion are not the clearcut categories they’re made out to be.
 Even the “re-charging” definition is murky.
-For example, I’m an introvert who loves socializing … in the right amount, IF it’s balanced with alone time.
-I even feel recharged by certain social interactions, though drained by others.
-Maybe that makes me an ambivert, but I’d venture to guess that most introverts feel “fed” or “fueled” by certain types of social interactions.
+For example, I’m an introvert who loves socializing … sometimes.
+I feel recharged by certain social interactions but drained by others.
+I suffer if I don’t get enough alone time … and if I get too much!
+(This is starting to sound like Goldilocks, striving for “just right.”)

 Connection Skill & Action Step: Increase your introvert/extrovert sensitivity